RunDevelopment/DS3TexUp/Upscaling.md

 Height maps are even blockier than gloss maps and blurry often blurry on top of that.
 The first model does a good job of dealing with the extreme blockiness, but GIGO.
 It sometimes produces noticeable artifacts that are amplified by `4x-UltraSharp`.
 It doesn't happen too often, so I just ignored it for now.

 If the artifacts are too noticeable, I will think of a way of using the normal map to hopefully resolve the artifacts.
 However, I don't see the need to do so right now.

+## Reflective (_r)

+- `4x-UltraSharp`

+These maps aren't very noisy and this model seems to produce good results.
+Since `4x-UltraSharp` also does most of the heavy lifting for albedo maps, the fine details and structures it generates line up.

+## Emissive (_e)

+Right now, I think emissive maps don't need upscaling.